Daniëlle van de Donk interview: ‘Hup Hup’ to the big time – Dutch midfielder paints the track Oranje

 “Sometimes songs make me remember certain moments or people.
 At home, I’ve listened to a lot of ‘Mama’ by the Spice Girls and ‘Hey Mama’ by Kanye West and sang them out loud!”

-Daniëlle set up the first of those goals in Italy and the number 10 was very pleased with the tournament draw that pits the Netherlands against host nation Canada, as well as New Zealand and China.
+In their decisive qualification game with Italy, Daniëlle set up the first goal for Vivianne Miedema.
+She offers her thoughts on a tournament draw that pits the Netherlands against host nation Canada, as well as New Zealand and China.

 “It is a great draw; the three countries are challenging and a good test to play against.
 Every country has its own qualities to make them a difficult opponent.